underscoreio/essential-slick/README.md

 It follows a tutorial style and includes exercises.

+## Download

-You can download the PDF, EPUB, and HTML versions for free from [Gumroad].
+You can download the PDF, EPUB, and HTML formats of this book for [free from the book web page][download].

 ## Table of Contents